wp-plugins/cs-shop/readme.txt

 This is the most simple configuration steps.
 Short code to a variety of attributes can be set.
 Please show 'Shortcode Example' page.

 == Changelog ==

+= 0.9.5.3 =
+* Fixed control of the authority of the admin menu.

 = 0.9.5.2 =
 * Add show Review score, and refine some codes.